FranzWegner/socket-multicam/README.md

 # socket-multicam
 Preview and record your own and a remote Android camera

 My first Android app.
-Created for university (Mobile Applications course)
+Created for university (Mobile Applications course, HTW Berlin)

 Features:
 - use the app either as server or client